-Buildings
+Buildings 10 to 40 years

-Equipment and fixtures

-Equipment and fixtures
+Equipment and fixtures 2 to 10 years

-Building improvements
+Building improvements up to 10 years

-Leasehold improvements

-Lease of term of the lease and useful life up to 25 years
+Leasehold improvements Lesser of term of the lease and useful life up to 25 years

-Assets held under financing leases

-Lesser of term of the lease(i) and useful life(ii)
+Assets held under financing leases Lesser of term of the lease (i) and useful life (ii)

-- (i) If it is reasonably certain that the Company will obtain ownership by the end of the lease term, assets under finance leases would be depreciated over the life of the asset. - (ii) Same basis as owned assets.
+(i) If it is reasonably certain that the Company will obtain ownership by the end of the lease term, assets under finance leases would be depreciated over the life of the asset.

+(ii) Same basis as owned assets.